reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 {% include sidebar_right %}

 One of the key features of a build tool is dependency management.
-We want to declare which libraries we use in our own projects and the build tool takes care of downloading it and providing it to the classpath at the right moments in the build lifecycle.
+We declare that we want to use a certain library in our own project and **the build tool takes care of downloading it and adding it to the classpath at the right times in the build lifecycle**.

 Maven has been around as a build tool for a long time.
 It's stable and still well liked in the Java community.

-Gradle has emerged as an alternative to Maven quite some time ago, too, heavily relying on Maven dependency infrastructure, but providing a more flexible way to declare dependencies.
+Gradle has emerged as an alternative to Maven quite some time ago, heavily relying on Maven dependency infrastructure, but providing a more flexible way to declare dependencies.

-Whether you're moving from Maven to Gradle or you're just interested in the different ways of declaring dependencies in Maven or Gradle, this article will help to give an overview.
+Whether you're moving from Maven to Gradle or you're just interested in the different ways of declaring dependencies in Maven or Gradle, this article will give an overview.

 ## What's a Scope / Configuration?

-A Maven `pom.xml` file or a Gradle `build.gradle` file defines the steps necessary to create a software artifact from our source code.
+**A Maven `pom.xml` file or a Gradle `build.gradle` file specifies the steps necessary to create a software artifact from our source code**.
 This artifact can be a JAR file or a WAR file, for instance.

-In most non-trivial projects, we rely on libraries and frameworks.
-So, another task of build tools like Maven and Gradle is to manage the dependencies to those libraries and frameworks.
+In most non-trivial projects, we rely on third-party libraries and frameworks.
+So, **another task of build tools is to manage the dependencies to those third-party libraries and frameworks**.

 Say we want to use the SLF4J logging library in our code.
 In a Maven `pom.xml` file, we would declare the following dependency: